sickrov/sickrov.github.io/README.md

 - non-resource endpoints (like /healthz).
 - namespaced resources (like Pods), across all namespaces.

-For example: you can use a ClusterRole to allow a particular user to run:
+For example you can use a ClusterRole to allow a particular user to run:
 ```
 kubectl get pods --all-namespaces
 ```